ltdrdata/ComfyUI-Manager/README.md

 2. If you click on 'Install Custom Nodes' or 'Install Models', an installer dialog will open.
 ![menu](misc/menu.png)

+* When the 'Use local DB' feature is enabled, the application will utilize the data stored locally on your device, rather than retrieving node/model information over the internet

 3. Click 'Install' or 'Try Install' button.